-- Turn the ring of lashing eyelet 1 until it is parallel to the longitudinal axis of lashing eyelet 2. - Use your thumb to push the locking pin down as far as it will go. - ► Push lashing eyelet 2 near the load through the notches on rack rail 2 and move it approximately 12 mm. - Remove your thumb from the pressure point and slide lashing eyelet (2) until it engages. - Turn the ring of lashing eyelet until it is perpendicular to the longitudinal axis of lashing eyelet . - Lashing eyelet (12) is secured.
+- Turn the ring of lashing eyelet 1 until it is parallel to the longitudinal axis of lashing eyelet 2. - Hold lashing eyelet between the index finger and middle finger and place your thumb through the ring of lashing eyelet and onto the central pressure point. - Use your thumb to push the locking pin down as far as it will go. - Push lashing eyelet pear the load through the notches on rack rail and move it approximately 12 mm. - Remove your thumb from the pressure point and slide lashing eyelet (2) until it engages. - - Lashing eyelet 🔞 is secured.